Pytest API and builtin fixtures¶

-For information on plugin hooks and objects, see Working with plugins and conftest files.
+For information on plugin hooks and objects, see Writing plugins.

 For the below objects, you can also interactively ask for help, e.g. by typing on the Python interactive prompt something like:

 return exit code, after performing an in-process test run.

 - args – list of command line arguments.

 - plugins – list of plugin objects to be auto-registered during initialization.

 More examples at Calling pytest from Python code

 raises(expected_exception, *args, **kwargs)¶

 assert that a code block/function call raises